charlesguse/run-script-os/README.md

 ### Override detection settings for linux-based shells on Windows

-By default, run-script-os will detect cygwin/git bash as Linux.
-If you would rather your platform be detected as Windows under these environments:
+By default, run-script-os will detect cygwin/git bash as Windows.
+If you would rather your platform be detected as Linux under these environments:

 Set environment variable: